 - Alamo Colleges has a strict NPI policy that requires such material to be disposed of accordingly.
 Any sensitive or papers containing NPI should be shredded and put into the regular trash bin.

-Do I have to seperate my recyclables?
+Do I have to separate my recyclables?

 No, everything can go in the same bin.